-GENEVA — The United Nations' top human rights official on Wednesday cautioned against dangers of rising nationalism, saying she fears that people are "moving further away from global solutions to global problems."
+GENEVA (AN) — The United Nations' top human rights official on Wednesday cautioned against dangers of rising nationalism, saying she fears that people are "moving further away from global solutions to global problems."

 Michelle Bachelet, who has headed the Office of the U.N.
 High Commissioner for Human Rights, or OHCHR, since September 2018, said that after a year in the job she sees "two clear trends that are taking us in opposite directions" — more interconnectedness versus increased nationalism.

 "The impact of human rights violations in one part of the world can have serious regional and international repercussions on another," said Bachelet, who became a pediatrician and public health advocate before starting a career in politics that led her to two terms as Chile’s president from 2006 to 2010 and 2014 to 2018.